fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

-2. Incoming UDP pinholes allow out of band packets to be spoofed into the connecting as there is no equivalent of TCP sequence number to check
+2. Incoming UDP pinholes allow out of band packets to be spoofed into the connecting as there is no equivalent of TCP sequence number to check.

 3. UDP has been used by malware command and control protocols so we block it.

-4. Do not want enable ways for data to be exfiltrated outside the firewall with no monitoring
+4. Do not want enable ways for data to be exfiltrated outside the firewall with no monitoring.

-5. An encrypted data channel in WebRTC can be used to bring malware into the company
+5. An encrypted data channel in WebRTC can be used to bring malware into the company.

+6. An encrypted media or data channel in WebRTC can be used as a command and control channel for malware inside the firewall.

-6. An encrypted data channel in WebRTC can be used by an outside attacker to upload private files from inside the firewall
+7. An encrypted data channel in WebRTC can be used by an outside attacker to exfiltrate private files from inside the firewall.

 Alternate Approaches